Methodology

 The Study

 Conversion to Islam is not a decision taken lightly and deserves a more in-depth analysis than statistics on demographics.
-This IRB-approved mixed-methods study goes deeper — asking converts to speak for themselves.
+This IRB-approved mixed-methods study goes deeper.
+It asks converts to speak for themselves.

 Overview